Why Choose Agrico

 In addition to Gary Handbury’s involvement in constructing our projects (below in Field Construction), Gary serves as Agrico’s Corporate Manager, involved all facets of managing Agrico.

-Bob Rieck leads Agrico sales effort.
+Bob Rieck leads Agrico’s sales effort, with the assistance of Denys Gildieiev.
 Bob has nearly 50 years of plant operation and dry bulk handling experience with 26 of these in sales for Agrico.

 Engineering

 Agrico Sales has utilized the services of Gid Emery, P.E. since 1994.
 Although he is technically a sub-contractor, he has engineered most of our projects.
-In the spring of 2018, we added Sam Faber as an Agrico engineer.
-Sam has over 30 years of experience in dry bulk equipment and terminal design.
 Our management, shop workers and superintendents have daily contact and input in the engineering process.

 Internal Shops

 At Agrico, we have a 56,000 square foot fabrication shop at our facilities in New Orleans, LA.
 Our CNC angle line, beam line, plasma table and robotic welder enable us to fabricate major projects on-time and at a very economical price for our clients.
-We will soon commission a robotic welder in our New Orleans shop.
+Wally Breaux oversees the operations of the shop with the assistance of Alvin Abney, Pat Hammell, Tony Nguyen, and Jesse Woodside.

 For projects in the PNW of north America or the Pacific Rim, Agrico opens a fabrication shop in Washington State.
 Both shops have water access, allowing us to load out large equipment to barges or ships.